Back to Alabama

 Who It Names or Affects

-• People who drive cars and trucks in Alabama.
+• People who operate passenger cars or trucks on Alabama highways.

 Terms To Know